-1. Describe the local land use and transportation context and objectives.21
+- Describe the local land use and transportation context and objectives.21 - a.
+Describe the setting in the jurisdiction as it is today or will be in the near future.

 Located in southwest Washington State, Clark County is approximately 70 miles from the Pacific Ocean.
 Clark County is physically compact, measuring approximately 25 miles across in either direction encompassing 656 square miles.
 The Columbia River forms the western and southern boundaries of the county with over 40 miles of river frontage.
 The Columbia is the only fresh-water harbor for ocean-going commerce on the entire west coast of North America.
 While the Columbia River forms the county's southern and western boundaries, the Lewis River forms the northern perimeter and the Cascade Mountain range the eastern border.